-When multiple and separately addressable PCFs have been deployed, the BSF, as described in clause 8.4.2, is required in order to ensure that a consumer NF (e.g. an AF, NEF) for a certain PDU session reaches over N5/Rx the PCF holding the PDU session information, and that a consumer NF (e.g. an AF or NEF) for a certain UE context reaches over N5 the PCF holding the UE context information.
+When multiple and separately addressable PCFs have been deployed, the BSF, as described in clause 8.4.2, is required in order to ensure that a consumer NF (e.g. an AF, NEF) for a certain PDU session reaches over N5/Rx the PCF holding the PDU session information, and that a consumer NF (e.g. an AF or NEF) for a certain UE context reaches e.g. over N5 the PCF holding the UE context information.
 The AF can also select a PCF based on local configuration for Ethernet PDU sessions.

 For the integration with TSC networks the AF is either the TSN AF (integration with IEEE TSN networks) or the TSCTSF (integration with other TSC networks than IEEE TSN).